 Born in a small town in rural Illinois to Walter and Doris Sebo, he was the youngest of three children.
 He was the only boy and was beloved by his older sisters, Renee and Adele.

-While in graduate school, my parents had me and my brother.
+While in graduate school, my parents had my brother and me.
 We are lucky to have been the product of young parents because we had so much more time with our father.
 We also grew up with our parents and watched our father rise to great heights.
 We traveled with him throughout the Midwest as he went from school to a fellowship to his career at Mayo.
 We were always so proud of him, and continue to be.

 He became a physician at the Mayo Clinic.
 He was a Surgical Pathologist in Mayo's Anatomic Pathology Department.
 He was a highly respected member of the Mayo team.
 His focus was always on his patients.
 He worked extremely hard in his position as a doctor diagnosing cancer.
 He had an enviable reputation and was world-renowned for his work.
 He saved and extended countless lives.

-Aside from his career, he was a hysterical, goofy, loving, kind, and extremely generous father, husband, and grandfather.
-He loved movies, he loved good food, and he loved his family.
+Aside from his career, he was a goofy, hysterical, loving, kind, and extremely generous father, husband, and grandfather.
+Every time he opened a birthday card, he would see if any money fell out of it.
+He loved movies and often quoted funny movie lines.
+He lived for good food, and he loved his family.
 He meant so much to so many people.
 We miss his smile, his laughter, and his humor.

 Enjoy stunning performances by some of the Twin Cities' most talented performers, including...